NewGr8Player/kata-a-day/src/com/michaelmidura/kataday/day029/WhatsAPerfectPowerAnyways.md

 A <a href="https://en.wikipedia.org/wiki/Perfect_power">perfect power</a> is a classification of positive integers:

 <blockquote>In mathematics, a <b>perfect power</b> is a positive integer that can be expressed as an integer power of another positive integer.
-More formally, n is a perfect power if there exist natural numbers m > 1, and k > 1 such that m<sup>k</sup> = n.
+More formally, n is a perfect power if there exist natural numbers m > 1, and k > 1 such that m<sup>k</sup> = n.</blockquote>

 Your task is to check wheter a given integer is a perfect power.
 If it is a perfect power, return a pair <code>m</code> and <code>k</code> with m<sup>k</sup> = n as a proof.
 Otherwise return Nothing, Nil, null, None or your language's equivalent.